glbala87/ELLA_tool/docs/releasenotes/README.md

 MR !713 Use submodules in review apps
-MR !714 Tech doc improvements; includes Makefile and testdata changes MR !715 Do not navigate on frontend from the backend -->
+MR !714 Tech doc improvements; includes Makefile and testdata changes MR !715 Do not navigate on frontend from the backend MR !725 Fixed types used with validation turned off -->
 - Fixes and improvements to development environment and code base.